0SAHILl/SALES-REPORT/README.md

 | 📦 Total Quantity       | 22,000   |
 | 💰 Total Sales          | 1.57M    |
 | 🚚 Avg.
 Delivery (Sum)  | 23,000   |

 ---
+## 📊 DAX Measures

+This repository contains analytical insights and visualizations built on the SuperStore Sales dataset using Power BI.
+Below is an example DAX measure used in the report to calculate the average delivery time between order date and ship date.

+## DAX Measure: AvgDeliveryTime

+AvgDeliveryTime =
+DATEDIFF(
+'SuperStore_Sales_Dataset'[Order Date],
+'SuperStore_Sales_Dataset'[Ship Date],
+DAY
+)

+This measure calculates the delivery time in days for each order.
+You can use it to analyze shipping efficiency across regions, categories, or customer segments.

+---